-In order to help children reach their full potential physically, emotionally, mentally, and socially trained program staff assess children through developmental, social/emotional, vision, and hearing screenings within 45 days of their enrollment.
+In order to help children reach their full potential physically, emotionally, mentally, and socially, trained program staff assess children through developmental, social/emotional, vision, and hearing screenings within 45 days of their enrollment.
 Other health and nutrition related screenings are completed within 90 days of enrollment.
-Due to COVID-19 we have had to make adjustments to our typical screening processes.
 Whenever possible, staff will also coordinate with each child's family and health care provider to ensure that they receive the appropriate health and nutrition related screenings.

 Child screenings and observations provide parents and staff with a quick check of each child's general health and development.
 Some screening results may indicate the need for further evaluation.
-Program staff will follow procedures for referring parents to appropriate support services for concerns related to child development, social/emotional, mental health, education, disability, physical health, and/or nutrition.
+Program staff will follow procedures for referring parents to appropriate support services for concerns related to child development, social/ emotional, mental health, education, disability, physical health, and/or nutrition.